cszc/Meet-Halfway/README.md

 Given two starting locations, preferred modes of transit, and a desired type of location (coffe shop, restaurant, park, etc.), Meet Halfway finds a meeting destination with roughly equal travel times for both parties.

+Meet Halfway is a Django app that uses SQLite3 for the database, and Bootstrap for the front end.

 ## Dependencies
 - [GoogleMaps](https://github.com/googlemaps/)
 - [Django](https://www.djangoproject.com/)